Freelancer Pay Stubs: Beginner Self-Employment Guide

 • Generate a pay stub for every payment, no matter how small.

-• Keep both digital and paper copies for at least three years.
+• Keep digital and paper copies for at least three years.

-• Review deductions regularly to avoid errors in tax reporting.
+• Review deductions regularly to prevent tax reporting errors.

 • Organize stubs by client or project for easier tracking.

-• Use secure tools to prevent identity theft and ensure professionalism.
+• Use secure tools to prevent identity theft and maintain professionalism.

 Examples of Freelancer Pay Stub Usage